fleckenstein-m/fleckenstein-m.github.io/README.md

 Project folder on this computer: `F:\AcademicWebpage\github-pages-migration`.
 Use its `master` branch for routine updates.

-The [public website](https://fleckenstein-m.github.io/) is live on GitHub Pages.
+The [public website](https://www.mfleckenstein.com/) is live on GitHub Pages at **https://www.mfleckenstein.com/**.
+The address without `www` redirects to it.
 The installed [Academic website workflow](.github/workflows/pages.yml) builds and checks updates to `master`; publication requires a manual run with **Publish this build to the public academic website** checked.
 Building locally does not publish.
 See [the GitHub Pages guide](docs/GITHUB-PAGES.md#routine-updates-after-migration) for routine updates and rollback instructions.

 The [private design preview](https://matthias-fleckenstein-design-proof.magicmaze.chatgpt.site/) remains separate.
 Maintain this GitHub checkout as the authoritative source; edits do not automatically synchronize to the old design-proof folder or its hosted preview.

+The custom domain was connected on September 10, 2026.
+IONOS manages the domain registration and DNS; GitHub Pages serves the website and its HTTPS certificate.
+The repository variable `ACADEMIC_SITE_URL` is set to `https://www.mfleckenstein.com/`, and `profile.website` in the main content file supplies the CV's website link.
+Ordinary content updates need no DNS changes.
+See [the saved domain configuration](docs/GITHUB-PAGES.md#custom-domain-configuration) for the exact settings and the IONOS `www` checkbox detail.

 ## 1. What goes where